Tripperist/MapsListConverter/src/Tripperist.MapsListConverter/README.md

-# GMapListToKml
+# Tripperist.MapsListConverter

-GMapListToKml is a .NET 10 console application that downloads one of your public Google Maps lists and exports it as a Keyhole Markup Language (KML) document.
+Tripperist.MapsListConverter is a .NET 10 console application that downloads one of your public Google Maps lists and exports it as a Keyhole Markup Language (KML) document.
 The tool focuses on the data embedded inside the `window.APP_INITIALIZATION_STATE` script block, which contains the list name, description, creator, and every place entry.

 ## Requirements